datasctraveller/SuperMarketSales1-Data-Analyst-Dashboard/README.md

 - California recorded the highest sales among all U.S. states.
 - North Dakota recorded the lowest sales among all U.S states.
 - The total number of customers increased after 2015.
-- %97 orders were delivered, while %3   were returned
+- %97 orders were delivered, while %3   were returned(this information is not demonstrated in the dashboard)